sdogruyol/awesome-ruby/README.md

 # Contributing

-Your contributions are always welcome!
+Your Pull requests are welcome!
+Let's make this the **awesomest** resource for Ruby <3